How to Make Garlic Powder (and Granulated Garlic at Home)

 Other Easy Homemade Pantry Staples

-Easiest Coconut Milk - no nut milk bag needed!
+- Easiest Coconut Milk – no nut milk bag needed!

-Easiest Almond Milk - no nut milk bag here either!
+- Easiest Almond Milk – no nut milk bag here, either.

-Easy Vegan Condensed Milk
+- Sugar-free Vegan Condensed Milk

-Liquid Stevia Drops - this saves TONS of money!
+- Liquid Stevia Drops – this saves TONS of money!

 Ingredients

-- fresh peeled cloves of garlic (as much as you want / have)
+- fresh peeled cloves of garlic

 Instructions